rpavilanis/FarMarRails/README.md

   - create the necessary files for RVM to recognize a gemset
 - requires you to create a Rails application
   - conform to Rails conventions on naming and inflection
+  - by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app

 ## Requirements
 However far you and your partner get, the application should have, at a minimum, the following features: